Trailing spouse Netherlands 2026: Complete family reunification visa guide

 Part 3: Your partner's work rights & restrictions (the critical truth)

-Advantage: Bypasses 6-month wait.
+Advantage: Bypasses any waiting period.
 Disadvantage: Need employer willing to sponsor.

 Best for: Freelancers, consultants.
-Disadvantage: No mortgage eligibility, higher insurance costs
+Note: no mortgage eligibility until 3 years of accounts, higher insurance costs

 Part 4: The visa expiration crisis (what if you lose your job?)